EpistasisLab/tpot/docs/sources/using.md

 <a name="scoringfunctions"></a>
 ## Scoring functions

-TPOT makes use of `sklearn.cross_validation.cross_val_score`, and as such offers the same support for scoring functions.
+TPOT makes use of `sklearn.model_selection.cross_val_score`, and as such offers the same support for scoring functions.
 There are two ways to make use of scoring functions with TPOT:

 1. You can pass in a string from the list described in the table above.
 Any other strings will cause internal issues that may break your code down the line.